 When the wire is consumed, fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
-Fume and decomposition products, not the ingredients in the wire, are important.
+Fume and decomposition products, not the ingredients in the electrode, are important.
 Decomposition products include those originating from the volatilization, reaction, or oxidation of materials in Section 3, plus those from the base metal, etc., as noted above.
 These components are virtually always present as complex oxides and not as metals (Characterization of Arc Welding Fume: American Welding Society).
 Reasonably expected fume constituents of the fume could include complex oxides of iron and manganese.
-Chromium oxides may also be present.
 See Section 11.